BU-CS542-2018/A3C/A3C_train/README.md

 The codebase implements a starter agent that can solve a number of `universe` environments.
 Original website: https://github.com/openai/universe-starter-agent
-It contains a basic implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783), adapted for real-time environments.
+This repo contains a basic implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783), adapted for real-time environments.

 # Dependencies